Disk Data object maximums and minimums. Disk data objects are subject to the following maximums and minimums:

 The minimum and maximum possible sizes of extents for tablespace data files are 32K and 2G, respectively.
 See Section 13.1.18, “CREATE TABLESPACE Syntax”, for more information.

 Disk Data tables and diskless mode.
-Use of Disk Data tables is not permitted when running the cluster in diskless mode.
+Use of Disk Data tables is not supported when running the cluster in diskless mode.